 If you can impress a striker of the calibre of Robert Lewandowski by the time you're 20 then you must be doing something right. bundesliga.com looks back on France and Liverpool defender Ibrahima Konate's formative stint at RB Leipzig...

 Konate came through the ranks at French second division side FC Sochaux, having joined their boarding academy at the age of 15, moving 300 miles south-east of his native Paris in 2014 to pursue his dream of becoming a footballer.
 Just two years later it came true when he signed his first professional contract, and in the 2016/17 season the defender made his senior debut for Sochaux, taking to the pitch 12 times and scoring once.

-Konate cemented his place in the first team in 2018/19, starting 27 league games - scoring his first goal against Fortuna Düsseldorf on Matchday 19 - and another five in the DFB Cup to help Die Roten Bullen finish third in the Bundesliga and as runners-up in the cup.
+Konate cemented his place in the first team in 2018/19, starting 27 league games - scoring his first goal against Fortuna Düsseldorf on Matchday 19 - and another five in the DFB Cup to help Die Roten Bullen finish third in the Bundesliga and as runners-up in the cup to Bayern Munich.